Welcome to CyberLink Member Zone

 Why We Picked It

 This free Lightroom alternative automatically sorts images by name, date, and tags, or you can add in your own sorting criteria like ISO or shutter speed.
 Create groups or add color coding, flags, and star ratings to identify your favorite photos.
-Aftershot also comes with some editing tools, like lens corrections, a cloning tool, and color adjustments.
+AfterShot also comes with some tools to edit photos, like lens corrections, a cloning tool, and color adjustments.

 Bottom Line